Fremantle Ports' Administration Building on Victoria Quay opened in 1964

 Foyer floor: The floor in the foyer is a parquet of local timbers jarrah and wandoo inset with brass.

-Foyer artwork: The foyer features a mosaic mural by WA painter and sculptor Howard Taylor.
+Foyer artwork: The foyer features a mosaic mural by WA painter and sculptor Howard Taylor, one of Australia's most significant artists of the 20th century.
 This mural, describing patterns of water movement, was named after the Roman god of rivers and seaports, Portunus.
 The more commonly known Roman story is the boy who rode the dolphin to guide ships into harbour.
+Dolphins are often present in the Fremantle Inner Harbour and have been seen to escort ships in and out of port.

 More information is in the Fremantle Ports Administration Building 50 Years booklet.
 (References include Victoria Quay and its architecture, City of Fremantle publication, 1991).